julucinho/upador-arquivos/README.md

 # upador-arquivos
-Repository for articulating knowledge of clean arch and integration with AWS. using Java as the background language.
+Repository for articulating knowledge of clean arch and integration with AWS.
+Java is being used as the background language.